Skip to main content

 • User: Agile methodology always starts with the customer or the primary user.
 This is the person who is generally bringing the issues to the software development team.
 Other names for users are user personas since there might be different types of users that a software development team works with.

-• Product owner: A lot of the time, the software development team will be working with a liaison rather than the user.
-The product owner is the person or stakeholder responsible for communicating its insights, ideas, and feedback.
-This person is responsible for ensuring that the software supports the product vision, and they are the ones creating this vision.
+• Product Owner: A lot of the time, the software development team will be working with a liaison rather than the user.
+The product owner is the person or stakeholder responsible for communicating insights, ideas, and feedback.
+This person is responsible for ensuring that the software supports the product vision.
 One way for the product owner to develop the product vision is by presenting multiple user stories, which explain the target use, the problem being solved, the importance of the software as a solution, and constraints and acceptance criteria.
 Once the vision is clearly defined, the product owner will work with the development team to make the product a reality.

-• Software development team: Of course, the software development team plays another significant role in agile development.
-Software development teams are multidisciplinary.
-Each individual brings their unique skills to the table to be a part of the software development process and create a product that fulfills the product vision.
-Sometimes software developers will also bring on designers, analysts, specialized engineers (like back-end system engineers and database developers), quality assurance engineers, and more.
+• Software Development Team: The software development team plays a crucial role in agile development.
+Teams are multidisciplinary, with each individual bringing unique skills to the software development process.
+Teams often include designers, analysts, specialized engineers (like back-end system engineers and database developers), quality assurance engineers, and more.

 • Planning: Sprint prioritizes are identified.